borislavtotev/Team-SEAWORLD/README.md

 the requirements checked with '*' are not done; '-' are done
 =============
 TO-DO:
-* set black block under photos etc.
+* set black block under current photo in pictures.php
-* remove feed?
 * edit design of form with comments etc.
+* Creating new album in a category
 MAY-DO LIST:
 1. user & comments:
  * user can write some info about him (short bio)